gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales smiled briefly.
 "Sorry.
-Arra joey t' carry at down s'far we go long?"
+Arra joey t' carry at down s'far as we go along?"

 Iffy made a face.
 "That was *terrible*," she judged witheringly.
-"And sure, but only if I get t'see what's in it."
+"And sure, but only if I get to see what's in it."

 Wales chuckled.
-"Fair enough.
-Come on."
+"Fair enough."
 He glanced up as one last drone zipped past overhead.
-Lights sparkled briefly in the rectangle set into his temple, making Iffy wonder how honestly the drones were reporting the scene to Halley's central core.
+Lights sparkled briefly in the rectangle set into his temple, making Iffy wonder exactly what the drones were reporting to Halley's central core.

 They picked up their loads and walked side by side past the Sandhus' grocery